top of page

 SAM_0149.JPG

-So where to buy Teller Mines from?
+So where do you buy Teller Mines?
 The one with the markings above was about £75 from a guy who can't be trusted to mail things.
-You can't buy the training bin lid type, they just aren't available to buy.
-The concrete ones can pop up from time to time.
-If you really want one, contact me, I might be able to help.
-However shipping this large block of concrete is down to you to!
+You can't buy the training bin-lid type, they just aren't available.
+The concrete ones pop up from time to time.
+If you really want one, contact me and I might be able to help.
+However, shipping this large block of concrete is totally on you!

 Reproductions are plentiful.
-However, usually not that cheap.
-The SOF M35 version isn't too bad, although there are some things that are not perfect, but it does come with both the top fuze and side fuze, so that's great!
-Also only £59 the set.
+However, they are usually not cheap.
+The SOF M35 version isn't too bad, although it does have some things that are incorrect.
+But it does come with both the top fuse and side fuse, so that's great!
+Only £59 for the set.

-Relics do several versions of the Teller Mines, the M35 is a better looking version that SOF's but with that comes with a heft price tag of £100 and is actually made of wood!
-Not metal and doesn't have the side fuze.... https://www.relics.org.uk/tellamine-35-worldwar2
+Relics do several versions of the Teller Mines.
+The M35 is a better-looking version that SOF's but with that comes with a hefty price tag of £100 and it's actually made of wood, not metal and doesn't have the side fuse.... https://www.relics.org.uk/tellamine-35-worldwar2

-Relics also do the M35S with the ridges in the top that helped keep them hidden in sand, also around the same price and manufacture the same way.
-So is the M42.
+Relics also makes the M35S version with the ridges in the top that helped keep them hidden in sand.
+It's around the same price and manufactured the same way as the M35.
+Same for the M42.

-Interesting to then see that Epic Militaria are SOF supplier of the M35, Epic had these ones made and clearly SOF must bulk buy them and must be only allowed to retail them at the same price.
-So if buying one, buy it from Epic, plus the shipping will be cheaper and there are other great items that only they seem to sell.
+It is interesting to note that Epic Militaria is the SOF supplier for the M35.
+Epic had these made and clearly SOF must bulk buy them and apparently is only allowed to sell them at the same Epic Militaria price.
+The end result is that if you're going to buy one, buy it from Epic, as the shipping will be cheaper and there are other great items that only Epic seems to sell.
 Make sure to check out there really good German Stick Grenade...

 https://www.epicmilitaria.com/german-army-anti-tank-m35-tellermine.html

-There only seem to be one choice for reproduction Springmines.
-Both are from Relics, a handy supplier for this type of thing, even if there prices seem rather random!
-Both these Springmines look rather good from the photos, both priced just under £60.
+There only seems to be one supplier for reproduction Springmines.
+Both are from Relics, a handy supplier for this type of thing, even if their prices seem rather random!
+Both these Springmines look rather good from the photos, with both priced just under £60.

 https://www.relics.org.uk/s-mine-no-35-sprengmine-worldwar2-german-anti-personnel-pattern